Agaricus subrufescens

 Agaricus subrufescens (syn.
 Agaricus blazei, A. brasiliensis or A. rufotegulis) is a species of fungus, commonly known as the almond mushroom.
+(Note: Other names include almond agaricus, mushroom of the sun, God's mushroom, mushroom of life, royal sun agaricus, jisongrong, or himematsutake (Chinese: 姬松茸, Japanese: 姫まつたけ, "princess matsutake").)
 It is edible for most people, with a somewhat sweet taste and a fragrance of almonds.

 Taxonomy

 Agaricus subrufescens was first described by the American botanist Charles Horton Peck in 1893.
 During the late 19th and early 20th centuries, it was cultivated for the table in the eastern United States.
 It was discovered again in Brazil during the 1970s, and misidentified as Agaricus blazei Murrill, a species originally described from Florida.
 It was soon marketed for its purported medicinal properties under various names, including ABM (for Agaricus blazei Murrill), cogumelo do sol (mushroom of the sun), cogumelo de Deus (mushroom of God), cogumelo de vida (mushroom of life), himematsutake, royal sun agaricus, Mandelpilz, and almond mushroom.

 In 2002, Didukh and Wasser correctly rejected the name A. blazei for this species, but called the Brazilian fungus A. brasiliensis, a name that had already been used for a different species, Agaricus brasiliensis Fr.
 (1830).
 Richard Kerrigan undertook genetic and interfertility testing on several fungal strains, and showed that samples of the Brazilian strains called A. blazei and A. brasiliensis were genetically similar to, and interfertile with, North American populations of Agaricus subrufescens.
 These tests also found European samples called A. rufotegulis to be of the same species.
 Because A. subrufescens is the oldest name, it has taxonomical priority.